JONAF2103/relaying-services-sdk/Readme.md

 ways to installing this dependency:

 * **Use a release version:** just install this using the install command for node `npm i --save @rsksmart/relaying-services-sdk`.
-* **Use the distributable directly from the repository:** modify your `package.json` file to add this line `"@rsksmart/relaying-services-sdk": "https://github.com/JONAF2103/relaying-services-sdk",`
-* **Use the development version directly from your changes:** clone this repository next to your project and modify your `package.json` file to add this line `"@rsksmart/relaying-services-sdk": "../relaying-services-sdk",`
+* **Use the development version directly from your changes:** clone this repository inside your project's root folder and use the `npm link` mechanism (https://docs.npmjs.com/cli/v8/commands/npm-link) to add it to your project.

 After you install the library you can import the RelayingServices interface and the DefaultRelayingServices implementation to start using the SDK.